The Nyack Marina

 The Nyack Marina is a Village owned and operated public marina that’s located on the western shore of the Hudson River, bordered by Burd Street to the north and the inlet separating the marina from Memorial Park to the south.
-The marina was privately owned until the Village acquired the site, known at the time as Peterson’s Marina in 1997.
+The marina was privately owned until the Village acquired the site in 1997, it was previously known as Peterson’s Marina.

 Nyack’s marina and waterfront areas have played an important role in Village’s development dating back to the nineteenth century—first as a navigational center for a burgeoning stone quarry industry, then as a transportation hub carrying passengers and freight between Nyack and Westchester and New York City prior to the construction of the original Tappan Zee Bridge.
 Nyack has at various times had thriving boat-building and commercial fishing industries before its waterfront activities became primarily recreational.